Disconnected

 Can men and women ever really connect?

-Is this built into the gender roles?
+Is this built too deeply into the gender roles by now?

-Is this biological? just plain human nature?
+Is this biological; just plain human nature?

-Is this about the power imbalance?
-The ones in power have to either keep their eyes closed to the suffering or actively participate to mantain the status quo, right?
+Is this about empathy (or lack thereof)?
 It seems that even men with empathy do not seem to be able to make themselves uncomfortable long enough to want to listen to our voices or care enough to hold other men accountable.
-The ones in power have to invalidate you to keep their previlige, right?

 Or maybe it is a mix of all these factors?

-So…if men only gain in every way by keeping the power imbalance, can they ever sincerely join the women in fixing it?
+At the end of the day, the question is: if men only gain in every way by keeping the power imbalance, can they ever sincerely join the women in fixing it?